CodeWithNachi/docker-with-nachi/Lesson1.md

 ## Experiment 12
  1. Run the command `docker kill mynginx`.
 The will kill the container.
  1. This command is similar to docker stop.
 We will look at the difference between docker stop and kill at a later lesson
+ 1. Run the command `docker rm mynginx` for now to remove the container.

 ## Summary
 From the expreriments conducted till now we can infer the following